frankshearar/Home/NuGet-Verify-Command.md

 Warnings are errors should be displayed if present no matter the verbosity level chosen.

-### Errors and warnings

-Some errors and warnings that should be displayed are:

-**Warnings**

-* Unable to retrieve revocation information for signing certificate.

-**Errors**

-* Package not found
-* Package is not signed
-* The version of the signature is not supported
-* The version of the manifest is not supported
-* The hashing algorithm of the signature is not supported
-* Signature file is too big
-* Invalid signature.
-File might have been tampered.
-* Signer certificate does not match any of the fingerprints provided.
-* A signing certificate doesn't chain up to a trusted root
-* A timestamper certificate doesn't chain up to a trusted root

 ### Corresponding commands

 In future we would like to add support for the following platforms -